• Skip to primary navigation

 As an Amazon Associate I earn from qualifying purchases.
 See Full Disclosure Here

-As a tea enthusiast, I’ve always been drawn to chamomile tea.
-Not only is it delicious and soothing, but it also has a wide range of benefits.
+Chamomile tea is made from the dried flowers of the chamomile plant, a member of the daisy family.
+Not only is it delicious and soothing, but it also offers a wide range of benefits.

 The benefits of chamomile tea range from reducing stress and improving sleep to boosting digestion and improving skin and hair.